Best uses for Citi ThankYou points

 $100 dollar bill Benjamin Franklin cash

 Citi will let you redeem points for cash back at a value of 1 cent per point.
-That’s hardly an amazing value, but other than transferring to airline partners, it’s better than most other redemptions.
+That’s hardly an amazing value, but other than transferring to airline and hotel partners, it’s better than most other redemptions.
 With the Rewards+ card in your arsenal, you can get 10% of your points back so that points will be worth more than a penny each (1.11 cents each) when redeeming for cash.

 Do!
 Transfer points to airline and hotel programs